 It’s episode 79 of the Future Tribe podcast and Germaine and Kelsey are discussing the introduction of Meta (formerly Facebook), Dollarmites from Commonwealth Bank is finished and how Australian authorities are cracking down on Google’s default search monopoly.

-Check out FT Studio: https://futuretheory.co/studio/What we talk about
+Check out FT Studio: https://futuretheory.co/studio/

 - VistaPrint rebrands to Vista and buys Crello (a Canva competitor) and DepositPhotos